 Is the quality of Recycled Water good?

 Yes, and getting better!
 Palo Alto’s recycled water has been used on almost all plants and grasses successfully for many years.
 However, it is saltier than the drinking water supply.
 It is not recommended for Redwood trees or other salt-sensitive plant species, refer to the Redwood Tree Monitoring Study 2009-2016 Factsheet(PDF, 4MB).
-To know more about recycled water quality see the monthly Recycled Water Quality Analysis.
+To know more about recycled water quality see the monthly Recycled Water Quality Analysis(PDF, 83KB).

 In December 2019, the City of Palo Alto signed an Agreement with Valley Water and the City of Mountain View to increase water reuse in the Santa Clara County.
 As part of this Agreement, the City is moving forward with implementation of a local salt removal facility (also referred to as the Local Advanced Water Purification System) to be located at the RWQCP.